wormhole-foundation/wormhole/terra/contracts/README.md

 ### `wormhole`

-This contract controls token transfers, minting and burning as well as maintaining the list of guardians: off-chain entities identified by their public keys, majority of whom can issue commands to the contract.
+This contract controls token transfers, minting and burning as well as maintaining the list of guardians: off-chain entities identified by their public key hashes, majority of whom can issue commands to the contract.

 `wormhole` bridge processes the following instructions.